 If they don’t, that doesn’t have to be totally bad.
 Just be aware of that, and be ready to spend more time, effort, and commitment to be the one they will learn on.
 It’s probably going to be also cheaper.
 You know, we all had to start at some point.

-Misunderstanding of the cost of Jamstack website
+Misunderstanding of the cost of the Jamstack website

 Although we love to think that building a Jamstack website is the best option for every single business there is, we are also humble enough to admit that it’s not entirely true.

-However, if your business relies (or about to rely) on your website performance and stability, and the cost of being down for a day or a few is too high to risk it, Jamstack is the thing you need.
+However, if your business relies (or is about to rely) on your website performance and stability, and the cost of being down for a day or a few is too high to risk it, Jamstack is the thing you need.

-And that, of course, comes with the price, as by building a Jamstack website, you are about to use the best of modern technology, and you will need qualified React developers to make it work well.
+And that, of course, comes with a price, as by building a Jamstack website, you are about to use the best of modern technology, and you will need qualified React developers to make it work well.